Medicare Part D Deductible

 Some Medicare prescription drug plans require you to pay a Part D yearly deductible before it will share the cost of your medications.
 The fact that a yearly deductible is an out-of-pocket Medicare Part D cost—in addition to the Medicare Part D copays and/or Medicare coinsurance you pay for prescriptions—is often overlooked when comparing out-of-pocket expenses.

-The standard Part D deductible for 2019 it is $415; it may change every year.
-Instead of choosing a plan that requires you to pay up to $405 or $415 before your Initial Coverage stage begins, consider a $0 deductible1 SilverScript (PDP) plan that eliminates the deductible stage, and instead, begins in the Initial Coverage stage.
-With a $0 deductible plan, there’s no out-of-pocket deductible to pay and no waiting for the plan to share your prescription costs.
+The standard Part D deductible for 2020 it is $435; it may change every year.
+Instead of choosing a plan that requires you to pay up to $435 before your Initial Coverage stage begins, consider a SilverScript (PDP) plan that offers a $0 deductible1 on Tiers 1 and 2 (Choice plan) or $0 deductible on all tiers (Plus plan)2.

 1In 2020, the SilverScript Choice plan has a deductible on Tier 3-5 drugs in every region.
 Deductible amounts vary.